What Does a Sperm Analysis Test For, and What Happens Next?

 What Does a Sperm Analysis Do?

-Also referred to as a "sperm count" test, a semen analysis takes into consideration three main factors that were briefly mentioned above:
+Also referred to as a "sperm count" test, a semen analysis test takes into consideration three main factors that were briefly mentioned above:

 - Total number of sperm